CLARIAH/data-stories-editor/README.md

 `docker compose -f docker-compose-local.yml --env-file .env-local up -d`

 With the current docker compose file the editor will run at `http://localhost`, default port 80.

+For terminating the editor use

+`docker compose -f docker-compose-local.yml --env-file .env-local down`